 THE EXPERT PANEL FINDINGS

-The goal of Copenhagen Consensus 2012 was to set priorities among a series of proposals for confronting ten great global challenges.
+Copenhagen Consensus 2012 was a year-long project involving more than 65 researchers tasked with setting priorities among a series of proposals to confront ten great global challenges.
 A panel of economic experts, comprising some of the world’s most distinguished economists, was invited to consider these issues.

-The ten challenge papers, commissioned from acknowledged authorities in each area of policy, included nearly 40 proposals for the panel’s consideration.
+The ten Assessment Papers, commissioned from acknowledged authorities in each area of policy, included nearly 40 proposals for the panel’s consideration.
 During the conference the panel examined these proposals in detail.
-Each Challenge Paper was discussed at length with its principal author, and the experts met in private session in Copenhagen.
+Each Assessment Paper was discussed at length with its principal author, and the experts met in private session in Copenhagen.
 Based on the costs and benefits of the solutions, the panel ranked the proposals in descending order of desirability.

 The Expert Panel recommendations were released on 14 May, 2012

 Research and development to enhance agricultural output has the beauty of helping with three of humanity's challenges.
 It will reduce hunger by lowering food prices.
 It will preserve biodiversity.
 And it will keep carbon locked up in forests, aiding the fight against climate change.

 We know more now than we have in the past about how to respond to population pressures and help nations to grow sustainably.
 If we can meet the need for family planning that exists in some low-income countries, we can create some benefits, including a reduction in infant and maternal mortality.
 It will also help with other challenges, including climate change and stimulate economic growth.

 Remarkable progress has been made in education.
 Not long ago, we were mainly concerned with getting children into school.
 Today, with almost 90% of children in school, we can direct our attention to increasing the quality of schooling.

 The investments to combat infectious disease are very cheap and effective, even using conservative assumptions.
 Policy-makers can achieve a great amount in this area.